Judith Butler: Gender Trouble (1990)

 Gender Trouble: Feminism and the Subversion of Identity was first published in 1990, selling over 100,000 copies internationally, in multiple languages.
-Gender Trouble discusses the works of Sigmund Freud, Simone de Beauvoir, Julia Kristeva, Jacques Lacan, Luce Irigaray, Monique Wittig, Jacques Derrida, and Michel Foucault.
+Similar to "Performative Acts and Gender Constitution", Gender Trouble discusses the works of Sigmund Freud, Simone de Beauvoir, Julia Kristeva, Jacques Lacan, Luce Irigaray, Monique Wittig, Jacques Derrida, and Michel Foucault.

 Butler offers a critique of the terms gender and sex as they have been used by feminists.
 Butler argues that feminism made a mistake in trying to make "women" a discrete, ahistorical group with common characteristics.
 Butler writes that this approach reinforces the binary view of gender relations.
-Butler believes that feminists should not try to define "women" and they also believe that feminists should "focus on providing an account of how power functions and shapes our understandings of womanhood not only in the society at large but also within the feminist movement."
-Finally, Butler aims to break the supposed links between sex and gender so that gender and desire can be "flexible, free floating and not caused by other stable factors".
-The idea of identity as free and flexible and gender as a performance, not an essence, has been one of the foundations of queer theory.
+Butler believes that feminists should not try to define "women" and they also believe that feminists should "focus on providing an account of how power functions and shapes our understandings of womanhood not only in the society at large but also within the feminist movement".
+Finally, Butler aims to break the supposed links between sex and gender so that gender and desire can be "flexible, free floating and not caused by other stable factors" (David Gauntlett).
+The idea of identity as free and flexible and gender as performative, not an essence, has become one of the foundations of queer theory.

 Imitation and Gender Insubordination (1991)

 Inside/Out: Lesbian Theories, Gay Theories is a collection of writings of gay and lesbian social theorists.
 Butler's contribution argues that no transparent revelation is afforded by using the terms "gay" or "lesbian" yet there is a political imperative to do so.
-Butler employs "the concepts of play/performance, drag, and imitation" to describe the formation of gender and sexuality as continually created subjectivities always at risk of dissolution from non-performance."